 These elite videos range from the reggaeton vibes of Luis Fonsi's Despacito to the K-pop sugar rush of Gangnam Style by Psy, proving YouTube's biggest music videos are a varied bunch.

 This all goes to show that there is no real formula when it comes to creating that next viral sensation.

-1. 'Despacito' by Luis Fonsi featuring Daddy Yankee (6.84 billion)
+2. Despacito by Luis Fonsi featuring Daddy Yankee (8.17 billion)

 There are viral music videos and then there is Despacito.
-Released in January 2017, the video began Luis Fonsi's year-long takeover, during which he dominated both radio and streaming.
+Released in January 2017, the video began Fonsi's year-long takeover, during which he dominated both radio and streaming.

 And how does Fonsi feel about it?
-When he spoke to The National at the end of 2017, he said that having a viral hit is akin chasing a juggernaut.
+When he spoke to The National at the end of 2017, he said that having a viral hit is akin to chasing a juggernaut.